What Is Microsoft 365 Copilot and How Does It Work?

 1. Deploying Without a Permissions Audit

-Prevention: Complete the SharePoint permissions audit in Phase 1 before any Copilot licenses are assigned.
-EPC Group uses automated scanning tools that identify overshared content across thousands of SharePoint sites in hours, not weeks.
+Prevention: Conduct the SharePoint permissions audit in Phase 1 before assigning any Copilot licenses.
+EPC Group uses automated scanning tools to quickly identify overshared content.
+This process can scan thousands of SharePoint sites in just hours, not weeks.

 2. Licensing Without Training

-Purchasing 1,000 Copilot licenses and distributing them via email is not a deployment strategy.
-Without structured training, users try Copilot once, get a mediocre result because they used a vague prompt, and conclude it is not useful.
-Adoption plateaus at 25-30% and the CFO starts questioning the $360,000 annual expenditure.
+Buying 1,000 Copilot licenses and sending them via email is not an effective deployment strategy.
+Without proper training, users may only try Copilot once.
+If they receive mediocre results from unclear prompts, they might believe it is not useful.
+This can lead to adoption rates leveling off at 25-30%.
+Consequently, the CFO may begin to question the $360,000 annual cost.

-Prevention: Every license assignment must be paired with role-specific training.
-A financial analyst needs to learn Copilot in Excel for forecasting, not generic "here's how to ask Copilot to write an email" training.
+Prevention: Each license assignment should include role-specific training.
+For instance, a financial analyst needs to learn how to use Copilot in Excel for forecasting.
+They do not require general training on how to ask Copilot to write an email.

 3. Ignoring Data Quality